CurveDocs/curve-docs/docs/crvUSD/pegkeepers/overview.md

 ## **Mitigating Depeg Issue using Absolute Deviation Error**

-In order to mitigate potential depged risk and therefore leaving the PegKeeper with debt, a `worst_price_threshold` variable was introduced.
+In order to mitigate potential depegged risk and therefore leaving the PegKeeper with debt, a `worst_price_threshold` variable was introduced.

 ```vyper